mit-pdos/sigmaos/cpython3.11/Doc/library/os.rst

    .. audit-event:: os.killpg pgid,sig os.killpg

-   .. availability:: Unix, not WASI, not iOS.
+   .. availability:: Unix, not Emscripten, not WASI.

 .. function:: nice(increment, /)

    Add *increment* to the process's "niceness".
 Return the new niceness.

-   .. availability:: Unix, not WASI.
+   .. availability:: Unix, not Emscripten, not WASI.

 .. function:: pidfd_open(pid, flags=0)

-   Return a file descriptor referring to the process *pid* with *flags* set.
+   Return a file descriptor referring to the process *pid*.
 This descriptor can be used to perform process management without races and signals.
+The *flags* argument is provided for future extensions; no flag values are currently defined.

    See the :manpage:`pidfd_open(2)` man page for more details.

-   .. availability:: Linux >= 5.3, Android >= :func:`build-time <sys.getandroidapilevel>` API level 31
+   .. availability:: Linux >= 5.3
    .. versionadded:: 3.9

-   .. data:: PIDFD_NONBLOCK

-      This flag indicates that the file descriptor will be non-blocking.
-      If the process referred to by the file descriptor has not yet terminated, then an attempt to wait on the file descriptor using :manpage:`waitid(2)` will immediately return the error :const:`~errno.EAGAIN` rather than blocking.

-   .. availability:: Linux >= 5.10
-   .. versionadded:: 3.12

 .. function:: plock(op, /)